RarelyCharlie/rarelycharlie.github.io/_listen/listen37.md

 As a listener you must reflect the member's feelings about what happened, even if you personally don't believe that a diagnosis of complex PTSD explains anything at all.

-There are some useful techniques additional to help you to be supportive:
+There are some other useful techniques that can help you to be supportive:
 {: .showul}

 - Reflecting the big picture